NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 14.md

 Now a certain young man, wearing nothing but a linen cloth, was following him.
 They caught hold of him,

 ###### 52
-but he left the linen cloth behind and ran away naked.Jesus Faces the Sanhedrin
+but he left the linen cloth behind and ran away naked.

+### Jesus Faces the Sanhedrin

 ###### 53
 They led Jesus away to the high priest, and all the chief priests, the elders, and the scribes assembled.